Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Decay dynamics

 With definition~(\ref{Heff+-}), Eq.~(\ref{QPhi}) reduces precisely to the Lippmann-Schwinger equation projected onto the discrete subspace.

-To distinguish it from the bound states discussed in Sec.~\ref{BS}, we denote the outgoing scattering state by $\vert \Phi^+(E)\ra$, normalized as $\la\Phi^+(E')\vert \Phi^+(E)\ra=\de(E-E')$.
-From Eq.~(\ref{QPhi}), the component of the scattering state in the discrete system modified by its interaction with the continuum can be expanded in the basis $\{\vert n \ra\}_{n=1}^N$,
+To distinguish it from the bound states discussed in Sec.~\ref{BS}, we denote the outgoing scattering state by $| \Phi^+(E)\ra$, normalized as $\la\Phi^+(E')| \Phi^+(E)\ra=\de(E-E')$.
+From Eq.~(\ref{QPhi}), the projection of the scattering state on to the discrete system modified by its interaction with the continuum can be expanded in the basis $\{| n \ra\}_{n=1}^N$,